sachieko/tinyapp/README.md

 # Server Setup and Information

-For first time setup, you can run a server using the following:
+For first time setup, you can run a server using the following commands:

 ```
+npm install
 npm run tinyappsetup
 npm run tinyapp
 ```